Creature-03/jumbotron-vs-carousel/README.md

-# jumbotron-vs-carousel
+# jumbotron-vs-carousel for Bootstrap
-jumbotron and carousel examples
+Bootstrap jumbotron and carousel examples